deminy/couchbase-issues/issue-5/README.md

 the behavior in PHP SDK v4 where counters must be strictly integers.
 This discrepancy can cause unexpected exceptions, such as `DeltaInvalidException`, during migration from older SDK versions to v4.

+The issue has been reported to Couchbase (issue [couchbase/couchbase-php-client#212](https://github.com/couchbase/couchbase-php-client/issues/212)).

 ## Steps to Reproduce

 ### 1. Start the Couchbase Containers